chickencuber/minecraft_clone/README.md

-this is my neovim config
+this is a minecraft clone